 In 1420 Split was conquered by the Venetian Republic.
 They ruled over Split, developing it into a significant port city with great trading relationships, until 1797 where Split fell to the Habsburg Monarchy.

 Split was devastated during the World Wars with hundreds of casualties and many citizens lost as a result.
 Post WW II, Split experienced substantial growth due to large government investment which saw factories built for a range of industries.
 Split developed a large ship-building industry that saw Yugoslavia become one of the world’s top countries in the field.
 Alongside this Split also became an important worldwide port.

-Now, Split is part of the independent Croatia and is a successful tourist hub that attracts millions of visitors each year.
-Split is such a rich and cultured area that you will never be at a loss of things to do.
+Now, Split is part of the independent Croatia and one of the most successful tourist locations on the Adriatic Coast, attracting millions of visitors each year.
+With such a rich and cultured area, you will never be at a loss of things to do.